mrDIMAS/StationIapetus/docs/design.md

 are closed but player can see the fire.
 The first problem on his way is the automatic turrets that shoots unauthorized persons on sight.
 The player must find a security computer to add himself to the list of authorized persons.
 After that he can explore the area without any troubles.

+The deck has the following list of employees:

+- 12 (4 per each shift) guards for the guard post.
+2 works at their posts, 2 checks cargo documentation.
+- 9 deck guards (3 per each shift), they're located in deck security post.
+- 3 janitors
+- 1 electrical technician
+- 2 railway station technicians
+- 1 plumber
+- 2 cooks
+- 2 loaders to load cargo on the train

+32 people in total.
+This must be taken into account when designing the level.
+Everybody must have their sleeping place.

+TODO: Write dialogs between these employees and their personal notes on their pocket PCs.

 ### Research deck